Expo Centre Sharjah: History and overview

 Over the years, it became the most popular trade exhibition venue and home to the Gulf's best-attended trade shows.
 It serves, almost exclusively, the growing trade of the Northern Emirates of Ras Al Khaimah, Ajman, Fujairah and Umm Al Quwain.
 It links, by arterial highways, the capital of Abu Dhabi and beyond into Bahrain, Saudi Arabia, Turkey and the Middle East.
 Northwards it serves Oman and Yemen.

-On 16 September 2002, His Highness Dr. Sheikh Sultan bin Mohammed Al Qassimi, Ruler of Sharjah and Member of the Supreme Council of the UAE, inaugurated the current state-of-the-art Expo Centre Sharjah facility, featuring six expansive halls and world-class technical and visitor facilities to cater for events from a vast array of industries.
+On 16 September 2002, His Highness Dr. Sheikh Sultan bin Mohammed Al Qassimi, Ruler of Sharjah and Member of the Supreme Council of the UAE, inaugurated the current Expo Centre Sharjah facility, featuring six halls and technical and visitor facilities to cater for events from industries.

 It is currently the region's leading trade exhibition venue, and serves as a financial hub and a landmark for the Emirate of Sharjah and the country.

-ECS has played a key role in positioning Sharjah as one of the top 10 business cities in the Gulf region and the UAE within the global exhibitions sector.
+ECS has played a key role in positioning Sharjah as one of the top 10 business cities in the Gulf region and the UAE, within the global exhibitions sector.
 It has been involved in hosting and organizing some highly focused B2B and B2C shows, which have brought the Emirate to significant prominence.

 Additionally, ECS has also managed a newly launched exhibition centre, Expo Al Dhaid in Al Dhaid city to cater to a different approach of events and activities.

 Facilities

-The 6 spacious indoor multi-purpose exhibition halls cover a total footprint of 42,000 m2, with an additional 6,000 m2 parking.
+The 6 indoor multi-purpose exhibition halls cover a total footprint of 42,000 m2, with an additional 6,000 m2 parking.
 Smaller supporting venues are ideal for meetings, public seminars, celebration or launch events loading, unloading and setting up of all formats of stands and other assets is a breeze thanks to easy access routes from the 6 service gates, wide service areas as well as from the central boulevard.

-The centre also houses a children's play area, prayer rooms and an exclusive VIP area & majlis.
+The centre also houses a children's play area, prayer rooms and a VIP area & majlis.